 This is why I talk so much about the importance of building a writer platform, so your general visibility, authority status, and network do much of the work to bring gigs your way.

-These existing prospects are a great place to start if Jen wants to explore the pay potential in her target niches.
+These existing prospects are a great place to start if Jen wants to explore the pay potential in her target freelance writing niches.

 - What are these prospects offering?